akabhowmick/3dVerse/README.md

-# Designs E-Commerce Website
+# # E-Commerce Website for Print3DVerse

 ## Description

 This is an e-commerce website for your Etsy business.
 Secure payment processing is facilitated through PayPal integration.

 ## Features

-- Completely customizable
-- Responsive interface in both web and mobile view
+- Browse and view a collection of 3D renders of houses and house fronts.
+- Add items to the shopping cart and proceed to checkout securely using PayPal.
+- Secure user authentication and account management powered by Firebase.
+- Responsive design for optimal viewing on various devices.
-- Safe and secure payment interface
+- Integration with PayPal for secure and seamless payment processing.
-- Modern look and feel
+- Utilization of Material-UI (MUI) components for a modern and visually appealing interface.

 ## Technologies Used